adelbertc/adelbertc.github.io/src/about.md

 title: About
 ---

-Adelbert Chang is a Lead Data Engineer at Target where he works on infrastructure systems for the Data Science and Optimization team.
+Adelbert Chang is a Lead Data Engineer at Target where he works on deployment infrastructure for the Data Science and Optimization team.
 Previously he worked at U.C.
 Santa Barbara doing research in large-scale graph querying and modeling, and in industry on machine learning systems, rule engines, and developer tools.
 Recently he has been exploring the intersection of functional programming and